Hazardous Materials and Waste Management Mitigation Measures

 Develop a spill prevention and response plan for addressing storage locations of hazardous wastes, spill prevention measures, training requirements, waste-specific spill response actions, spill response kits, and notifications to authorities.

-Develop a stormwater management plan to ensure compliance with regulations and prevent off-site migration of contaminated stormwater or increased soil erosion.
+Develop a stormwater management plan to prevent off-site migration of contaminated stormwater or increased soil erosion.

 General Mitigation Measures

-General mitigation practices and principles that could apply to any or all phases of a coal mine project include:
+General mitigation practices and principles that could apply to any or all phases of a hydrokinetic energy project include:

-Containerize and periodically remove wastes for disposal at appropriate off-site permitted disposal facilities.
+Containerize and periodically remove wastes for recycling or for disposal at permitted off-site disposal facilities.

-Document accidental releases as to cause, corrective actions taken, and resulting environmental or health and safety impacts.
+Document accidental releases of hazardous materials as to cause, corrective actions taken, and resulting environmental or health and safety impacts.